tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

     - Right-click in the Flipbook and choose **Load Images** from the menu that opens, then use the Browser to retrieve the file you want to load.

-    - Drag and drop the file you want to load from the OpenToonz file browser to the Flipbook.
+    - Drag and drop the file you want to load from the Tahoma file browser to the Flipbook.

 .. tip:: **To append some content to the Flipbook content:**